• Study Abroad

 • A student participating in an institution service trip to Jamaica was in a crash in a vehicle rented by the college and driven by a college employee.
 The student suffered a broken foot and pursued legal action against the institution.

-Some institutions allow students, faculty, and staff to operate vehicles in the institution’s name while abroad.
-Ensure these drivers are qualified, prepared, and using the vehicle for business purposes.
-Take these actions:
+If your institution lets students, faculty, and staff operate vehicles in your institution’s name while abroad, ensure these drivers are qualified, prepared, and using the vehicles for business purposes.

 • Ensure drivers know and understand your travel policies and procedures.
 The University of Minnesota urges travelers to hire local drivers and explains university insurance coverage for rental vehicles.